 You can find information on employment contracts, collective agreements and other matters related to terms of employment on the page Employees’ rights and obligations in Finland.
 You can find information on the trade unions that monitor employees’ rights on the page Unemployment funds and trade unions in Finland.

 You can look for a job in Finland in advance from abroad or after arriving in Finland.
 Read more in the section Job hunting in Finland.

 You can also come to Finland as an unemployed jobseeker and get unemployment allowance, but for this you must register as an unemployed jobseeker in your country of departure in good time before you move.
 Find out more on the page on unemployment security in your country.

 If you are getting Finnish unemployment benefit and you are interested in going to another Nordic country to look for work, find out more on the page Unemployment benefits in Finland.

 In Finland, unemployment allowance is paid from two different systems.
-If you become unemployed and you are a member of an unemployment fund, you can get earnings-related unemployment allowance from your unemployment fund.
+If you become unemployed and you are a member of an unemployment fund, you can get earnings-related unemployment allowance.
 If you are not a member of an unemployment fund, you can get basic unemployment allowance from the Social Insurance Institution of Finland (Kela).
 If you are not entitled to unemployment allowance, you can get labour market subsidy.
-Find out more on the pages Unemployment benefits in Finland and Unemployment funds and trade unions in Finland.
+Read more on the pages Unemployment benefits in Finland and Unemployment funds and trade unions in Finland.